How to Respond When Your Brand Comes Under Political Attack

 However, as Trump began to lose, the company faced a barrage of politically motivated falsehoods that their voting machines could be manipulated to switch votes from one candidate to another, and that the company is somehow linked to dark foreign influences.
-It was a classic crisis scenario and the company’s response provides a lesson in how to respond when your brand comes under attack.
+It was a classic crisis scenario and the company’s response provides a lesson in how to respond when your brand comes under a political attack.

 The company’s statements to the media – also posted on its website – are a masterclass in clear, jargon-free, Q&A communication set out in a perfect “just the facts ma’m” Dragnet style.

 - Dominion Voting Systems is a non-partisan American company started in Canada and later incorporated in the United States.

 - It has no ties or company ownership relationships with the Pelosi family, Feinstein family, Clinton family, George Soros, or any ties to the governments of China, Venezuela or Cuba.

 - It is technologically impossible to “see” votes being counted in real-time and/or to “flip” them.

 - All baseless claims have been debunked by election officials, subject matter experts and third-party fact checkers.